 Cold Email Software: How to Choose Your Platform

 I’ve tried lots of different cold email software platforms.
-The one that I now use exclusively for all my cold emails is GMass.
+The one I now use exclusively for all my cold emails is GMass.

 Here’s their list of reasons why GMass is different from the other cold email platforms, but here are my reasons for choosing it: